firozkhan18/Java-Evaluations/java-basic-fundamental-optional.md

 ### 3. Forced Null Checking
 - `Optional` encourages developers to explicitly handle the case of a missing value, either by providing a default value or performing an alternative action, thus promoting defensive programming practices.

+### Advantages of Java 8 Optional:

+- Null checks are not required.
+- No more NullPointerException at run-time.
+- We can develop clean and neat APIs.
+- No more Boiler plate code

 ## Basic Methods